IssacL891/voronoi-fracture-716/README.md

 * **3rd Step:** The fragments (boundary of Voronoi cells) are passed to Unity which creates a mesh (the object represented for the Physics engine) and a sprite (the object represented for the rendering engine) for each cell.

 #### Object Pooling
 One of the optimizations we did to make things run more smoothly was using object pooling.
+Because it is not dynamic fracturing, we know what the fracture pieces are going to be like.
+In the background, whenever a new Voronoi diagram generate via the UI, we can pregenerate the pattern of fragments.
+These are stored in the object pool and every time we want to do fragmentation, we pull from there.